-If our securities were to be delisted from the Nasdaq SmallCap Market, they could become subject to Rule 15g-9 under the Exchange Act, which imposes additional sales practice requirements on broker-dealers which sell such securities to persons other than established customers and "accredited investors" (generally, individuals with net worth in excess of \$1,000,000 or annual incomes exceeding \$200,000, or \$300,000 together with their spouses).
+If our securities were to be delisted from the Nasdaq SmallCap Market, they could become subject to Rule 15g-9 under the Exchange Act, which imposes additional sales practice requirements on broker-dealers that sell these types securities to persons other than established customers and "accredited investors" (generally, individuals with net worth in excess of \$1,000,000 or annual incomes exceeding \$200,000, or \$300,000 together with their spouses).
 For transactions covered by this rule, a broker-dealer must make a special suitability determination for the purchaser and have received the purchaser's written consent to the transaction prior to sale.
-Consequently, the rule may adversely affect the ability of broker-dealers to sell our securities and may adversely affect the ability of stockholders to sell any of the securities acquired hereby in the secondary market.
+Consequently, the rule may adversely affect the ability of broker-dealers to sell our securities and may acquired hereby in the secondary market.

-The Commission has adopted regulations which define a "penny stock" to be an equity security that has a market price (as therein defined) less than \$5.00 per share or with an exercise price of less than \$5.00 per share, subject to certain exceptions.
+The Commission has adopted regulations that define a "penny stock" to be an equity security that has a market price (as therein defined) less than \$5.00 per share or with an exercise price of less than \$5.00 per share, subject to certain exceptions.
 For any transaction involving a penny stock, unless exempt, the rules require delivery, prior to any transaction in a penny stock, of a disclosure schedule prepared by the Commission relating to the penny stock market.
 Disclosure is also required to be made about commissions payable to both the broker-dealer and the registered representative and current quotations for the securities.
 Finally, monthly statements are required to be sent disclosing recent price information for the penny stock held in the account and information on the limited market in penny stocks.

 These restrictions will not apply to our securities if our securities continue to be listed on the Nasdaq SmallCap Market and have certain price and volume information provided on a current and continuing basis or meet certain minimum net tangible assets or average revenue criteria.
 Our securities may not qualify for exemption from these restrictions.
-In any event, even if our securities continue to be exempt from such restrictions, we would remain subject to Section 15(b)(6) of the Exchange Act, which gives the Commission the authority to prohibit any person that is engaged in unlawful conduct while participating in a distribution of a penny stock from associating with a broker-dealer or participating in a distribution of a penny stock, if the Commission finds that such a restriction would be in the public interest.
+In any event, even if our securities continue to be exempt from these restrictions, we would remain subject to Section 15(b)(6) of the Exchange Act, which gives the Commission the authority to prohibit any person who is engaged in unlawful conduct while participating in a distribution of a penny stock from associating with a broker-dealer or participating in a distribution swould be in the public interest.
 If our securities were subject to the existing or proposed rules on penny stocks, the market liquidity for our securities could be severely adversely affected.